Father (2007 film)

-Father (Отец) is a 2007 Russian drama film directed by Ivan Solovov.
+Father (Отец) is a 2007 Russian historical romance film directed by Ivan Solovov.

 Plot

 The film takes place after the war, but Alexei Ivanov is still scared.
 He is afraid that his children and wife have forgotten him.
 Also disturbing is the girl Masha, who returns to her hometown.
 They meet on a train that takes them home.
 Alexey led her home, made a promise that he would remember her and went to his relatives.